ds4se/chapters/andymeneely/security_gotchas.md

 Vulnerabilities come in all sizes.
 A small, code-level mistake such as a format string vulnerability can be easily remedied in a single, one-line fix, for example.
 Lacking the ability to provide audit logs to mitigate repudiation threats, however, is a much bigger problem.
 Historically, most vulnerabilities reported today tend to be code-level vulnerabilities.
 Design flaws, security-related or not, are rarely tracked in any consistent way.
 These design flaws are often disguised as "new releases", "new features", or "refactoring" and are never really factored into vulnerability assessment.

+Some code-level vulnerabilities are significantly mitigated in their severity by solid design.
+Distrustful decomposition is security-inspired design pattern that takes privileged actions and places them in small subsystems that map to small, privileged processes (i.e. executing programs) For example, Apache HTTPD uses distrustful decomposition to have two processes: one very simple process that listens to port 80 and then passes the data off to another, larger process that will do most of the work but with limited operating system privileges.
+This design decision is protective in nature: any vulnerabilities in the large, complex part of the system (e.g. processing HTTP requests) would not get far into the operating system.
+Distrustful decomposition requires constant attention to inter-process communication, reducing coupling between the processes, and keeping the privilieged processes simple enough that the lack of vulnerabilities remains obvious.

+While using distrustful decomposition gains enormous security benefits in certain situations, the "lack of distrustful decomposition" is not necessarily a design flaw.
+This issue makes quantifying architectural design decisions nearly impossible.

+Sadly, this problem is not unique to security.
+Most empirical software engineering research studies that quantify some form of "quality" will not delve into design problems because they are simply not tracked as part of software development practice.
+The definition of what a "single" design flaw actually looks like is much more abstract than what a single "bug" is anyway, so we're not likely to see improvement in this area any time soon.

+As a result, we cannot make comprehensive statements about the security of a system based on code-level vulnerabilities alone.
+Any empirical analysis about the security of a system must have both qualitative and quantitative components.

 # Gotcha #5: Hackers Are Innovative Too

 We could also state this as "there are always more gotchas".
 Hackers are very innovative, have tons of time of their hands, and only need to be lucky once.
 Every day, new types of attacks are being formed, new vulnerabilities are being discovered, and new information is being bought and sold on the dark web.